Freeola's Website Guide: Part 1: Design & Build

 InstantPro then does absolutely everything else automatically, building your web site and therefore leaving you nothing left to do apart from marvel at your stylish new web site.

-For only £3.49 per month, absolutely anyone (well, almost) can build a really good looking web site.
+For a small monthly charge, absolutely anyone (well, almost) can build a really good looking web site.
 And with great page types available such as online blogs, elegant photo galleries and even the ability to create an online shop, InstantPro is a great, cheap, usable alternative suitable for almost anyone wanting their own web site.